 - Hidden Ridge Resort: A condo-style property that can sleep up to 10 people and provides full kitchens.
 For those with young kids, enjoy the play area and hot pool.

 - Banff Rocky Mountain Resort: Set across 8 acres of land (lots of space for the kids to play), this resort offers multiple types of self-catering accommodation including one-, two- and four-bedroom suites.

 - Tunnel Mountain Resort: Tunnel Mountain Resort offers self-catering accommodation with condos, cabins, and suites that include at least a kitchenette.

 - Fairmont Banff Springs Hotel: With the special programs such as Kids @ the Castle, childcare, and more fun and recreational activities to bring the family closer together, this is the perfect option for families in Banff.

 After more of a romantic getaway?
 Time to spend together reconnecting and relaxing?
-Check out our Four Days of Love and Romance in Banff National Park this Thursday, June 10, 2021.
+Check out our Four Days of Love and Romance in Banff National Park.